-The Company then sold another unit to a leasing company and entered into a new leasing agreement according to which the leasing company leased the module to the Company.
-The lease term started on July 1, 2013 and expires on July 31, 2017.
-The balance as of December 31, 2014 of \$1,050 (2013: \$1,426) is included in the finance lease obligations in the table.
+The Company built and sold heat treatment modules to a financial institution.
+Subsequently, the financial institution and the Company entered leasing agreements according to which the financial institution leased the modules to the Company.
+The balance related to these leases as of December 31, 2015 was \$659 (2014: \$1,050) and was included in the finance lease obligations in the table.